 is a de Bruijn successor.

 \end{theorem} \end{result}

-Now consider the cycles $\bR_1, \bR_2, \ldots, \bR_t$ to be ordered in \emph{non-decreasing order} based on the run-length of each cycle.
+Now consider the cycles $\bR_1, \bR_2, \ldots, \bR_t$ to be ordered in \emph{non-decreasing order} based on the run length of each cycle.
 This means the first two cycles $\bR_1$ and $\bR_2$ will be the cycles containing $0^n$ and $1^n$.
 But given this ordering, there is no way to satisfy Theorem~\ref{thm:framework} since the conjugate of any representative for $\bR_2$ will not be found in $\bR_1$.
-However, if we let $\bR_t = \{1^n \}$, and order the remaining cycles in \emph{non-decreasing order} based on the run-length of each cycle, then we obtain a result similar to Theorem~\ref{thm:RL}.
+However, if we let $\bR_t = \{1^n \}$, and order the remaining cycles in \emph{non-decreasing order} based on the run length of each cycle, then we obtain a result similar to Theorem~\ref{thm:RL}.
 Observe, that this relates to the special case described for the Prefer-opposite greedy construction illustrated in Figure~\ref{fig:trees}.
 Using this ordering, let $\alpha_i = a_1a_2\cdots a_n$ be any string in $\bR_i$, for $1<i<t$, such that $a_1 \neq a_2$.
 Such a string exists since $\bR_1 = \{0^n\}$ and $\bR_{t} = \{1^n\}$.
-This means $\hat \alpha_i$ has run-length that is one \emph{less} than the run-length of $\alpha_i$ and thus $\hat \alpha_i$ belongs to some $\bR_j$ where $j < i$.
+This means $\hat \alpha_i$ has run length that is one \emph{less} than the run length of $\alpha_i$ and thus $\hat \alpha_i$ belongs to some $\bR_j$ where $j < i$.
 For the special case when $i=t$, the conjugate of $1^n$ clearly is found in some $\bR_j$ where $j<t$.
 Thus, Theorem~\ref{thm:framework} can be applied again to describe another generic de Bruijn successor based on the $\PRR$.